Pride & Prejudice (2005 film): Depiction of Elizabeth Bennet

 Wright intended the film to be "as subjective as possible"; it introduces Darcy only when Elizabeth meets him.
 This focus on Elizabeth's perspective involves some dramatic changes from the novel.
 Knightley's Elizabeth has an "increasingly aloof and emotionally distant" relationship with her family, as can be seen in her gradual alienation from Jane; in the book, Elizabeth confides more of her feelings to Jane after difficult events.
-Wright wanted to create a "real" relationship between the two and have them grow apart, as he thought the book depicted them as too "syrupy."
+Wright states in his audio commentary for the film that he wanted to create a "real" relationship between the two and have them grow apart, as he thought the book depicted them as too "syrupy."
 Moggach's intent was for Elizabeth to "keep secrets to herself.
 They are a great burden to her ...
 As she keeps all this to herself, we feel for her more and more.
 The truest comedy, I believe, is born from pain."

-In her "feisty, impassioned" interactions with Darcy and "rebellious refusal to 'perform'" for Lady Catherine, Stewart-Beer sees Knightley's depiction as "far removed from Austen's original Elizabeth, who has a greater sense of grounded maturity, even though both Elizabeths have an occasional inclination to fluster, fun and giggles."
+In her "feisty, impassioned" interactions with Darcy and "rebellious refusal to 'perform for Lady Catherine, Stewart-Beer sees Knightley's depiction as "far removed from Austen's original Elizabeth, who has a greater sense of grounded maturity, even though both Elizabeths have an occasional inclination to fluster, fun and giggles."
 According to George Washington University professor Laurie Kaplan, Wright's focus on Elizabeth is consistent with the novel, but because the screenplay removes her line "Till this moment, I never knew myself", which Kaplan calls Elizabeth's "most important", it "violates not only the spirit and the essence of Austen's story but the viewer's expectations as well."